BeeDrHU/beedrhu.github.io/README.md

-# Dr_Bee's Awesome Portfolio

 ## Hi, I'm Paul.
 ## A scientist and software engineer.
 ### My passions are food, ecology, and technology.
 Currently, I'm excited about building AI tools and products for sustainable farming.

 ## About Me
 I've spent the past 8 years in school getting a B.S. in Biology and a Ph.D. in Entomology (study of bugs).
-My goal for my academic research is to design farm management programs that helps farmers have healthier land, with higher profits, and lower reliance on external inputs. **Click here to check out my research.*8
+My goal for my academic research is to design farm management programs that helps farmers have healthier land, with higher profits, and lower reliance on external inputs.

 Now a days, I spend a portion of my time working on software.
 I began teaching myself to code 3+ years ago and consider myself to be a full-stack software developer.
-It's amazing what you can do do with a computer and internet connection. **Click here to check out some of my projects*
+It's amazing what you can do do with a computer and internet connection.

 ## Experience
 **Adjunct Faculty** Heritage University 2020-current